logo

 Item I doe give to my daughter Hannah Rofe 20 (twenty) pound.. . . [and] to my two grand choldren Daniel and Hannah Rofe each of them five pound to be paid out of the farme by my sonne Moses when they attain the age of 21 years.

 She married her second husband, Nicholas Holt (Holton), on June 12, 1658.
 She was his second wife.
 His first wife was Elizabeth Short.
 Nicholas was born in 1602 in England.
 He manufactured woodenware and called himself a "dish turner."
-On the ship roll he was called "tanner"
+On the ship roll he was listed as a tanner which could be a misreading of turner.

 She died on June 20, 1665 when she was 40 years old.
 After her death, Nicholas married Mrs. Martha Preston, the widow of Roger Preston on May 21, 1666.